-Too often we get so busy with our drive-thru, instant gratification lifestyles that we miss the life God has for us.
-There were those who missed the grand and glorious fulfillment of His promises from years before.
+Too often, we get so busy with our drive-thru, instant-gratification lifestyles that we miss the life God has for us.
+Some missed the grand and glorious fulfillment of His promises from years before.
 Those who missed hearing his voice after 400 years of silence.

-The people God chose to be part of the story of Jesus’ birth had some qualities of heart in common.
+The people God chose to be part of the story of Jesus’ birth had some qualities of the heart in common.
 We can learn from them.
-If we want to be women who walk in God’s ways and learn His truths we need to be women with:
+If we want to be women who walk in God’s ways and learn His truths, we need to be women with:

 humble – tapeinophrosyne (G5012) – humiliation of mind; having a humble opinion of one’s self; For the sinner it involves the confession of his sin and a deep realization of his unworthiness to receive God’s marvelous grace.